Wael1122/waa/Frequently-Asked-Questions.md

 If the list is not updated even after running the command above, that means your GPU is brand new, and no one has registered your GPU to the pci-ids repository.

 You can submit an issue/contact us through gitter, or you can add it yourself to https://pci-ids.ucw.cz/.
-Make sure you have the vendor ID and the product ID by checking `lspci -nn` and read the guidelines.
+Make sure you have the right vendor ID and the device ID by checking `lspci -nn` and read the guidelines.